Assess your availability

 ** Note that professors can get flooded with requests for laboratory positions making it difficult for them to respond.
 Be sure to plan accordingly.
-If you would like to start research in the fall semester, do not wait until the fall to contact professors; instead, start making contacts in the spring or summer for these positions. ** or apply for our summer research fellowship that will help you match in a lab.
+If you would like to start research in the fall semester, do not wait until the fall to contact professors; instead, start making contacts in the spring or summer for these positions.

 Prepare to meet with the professor